Patient Instructions for Imaging / Radiology

-Please review the specific set of instructions for the imaging procedure you will be having done and check with your physician to confirm your examination location.
+Choose the procedure below to see a specific set of instructions.
+Check with your physician to confirm your examination location.

-Do not eat or drink within 6 hours of the exam.
+Do not eat or drink within six hours of the exam.

 You will need to dress appropriately for your particular scan:

-- Body Scan - Wear clothing that does not have any metal on it, such as belts, zippers, snaps or hooks.
+- Body Scan - Wear clothing that does not have any metal on it, such as belts, zippers, snaps, or hooks.
 This allows us to scan you without you having to put on a gown for the exam.
-Also remove any necklaces or other jewelry that are in the area that you are being scanned for.
+Also remove any necklaces or other jewelry worn in the area that you are being scanned for.

-- Extremeties Scan - Do Not wear jewelry on the area being scanned.
+- Extremities Scan - Do not wear jewelry on the area being scanned.